 To reverse engineer an USB device, you generally start with snooping a session on Windows, to figure out what the drivers and the software tell the device and what they get back.
 Unfortunately usbsnoop – the open source windows USB snooper of choice – has not been updated in a few years and does not support Windows 10 at all.
 So I had to search harder for one.

-Windows 7 and later support USB event logging through ETW natively, and thankfully more recently Microsoft understood that those instructions are way too convoluted and they actually provide an updated guide based on Microsoft Message Analyzer, which appears to be their WireShark solution.
+Windows 7 and later support USB event logging through ETW natively, and thankfully more recently Microsoft understood that those instructions are way too convoluted and they actually provide an updated guide based on Microsoft Message Analyzer, which appears to be their WireShark solution (Update 2021-11-18, as noted last year, the Microsoft Message Analyzer has been decommissioned and removed.)
 Try as I might, I have not been able to get MMA to provide me useful information: it shows me fine the responses from the device, but it does not show me the commands as sent by the software, making it totally useless for the purpose of reverse engineering, not sure if that’s by design or me not understanding how it works and forgetting some settings.

 A quick look around pointed me at USBlyzer, which is commercial software, but both has a free complete trial and has an affordable price ($200), at least now that I’m fully employed, that is.
 So I decided to try it out, and while the UI is not as advanced as MMA’s, it does the right thing and shows me all the information I need.